lisp-mirror/eql5/README-1.txt

           eql:*break-on-errors* t)

 It is HIGHLY RECOMMENDED to integrate the wrapper functions, see README-3-OPTIONAL.
-This will bring you very convenient symbol tab-completion of all Qt functions in Emacs/Slime.
+This will make all Qt functions real Lisp functions, which also means symbol tab- completion, both in Emacs/Slime and with ecl-readline.